 Is your marriage everything you ever hoped it could be?
 Or has it been pushed down your list of priorities since having children?
 Let’s face it, parenthood is a full-time job, and it dramatically changes your marriage relationship.
 But marriage is the foundation upon which your entire family is structured.
 If your marriage is strong, your whole family will be strong; your life will be more peaceful, you’ll be a better parent, and you’ll, quite simply, have more fun in your life.

-To create or maintain a strong marriage you will have to take the first critical step: You must be willing to put time, effort and thought into nurturing your marriage.
+To create or maintain a strong marriage, you will have to take the first critical step: You must be willing to put time, effort, and thought into nurturing your marriage.
 The ideas that follow will help you follow through on this commitment and will put new life and meaning into your marriage.
 A wonderful thing may happen.
 You may fall in love with your spouse all over again.
 In addition, your children will greatly benefit from your stronger relationship.
-Children feel secure when they know that Mom and Dad love each other—particularly in today’s world, where 50 percent of marriages end in divorce; half of your children’s friends have gone, or are going through a divorce; or maybe it’s your kids who have survived a divorce and are now living in a new family arrangement.
+Children feel secure when they know that Mom and Dad love each other, particularly in today’s world, where 50 percent of marriages end in divorce; half of your children’s friends have gone, or are going through a divorce.
+Maybe, also, it’s your kids who have survived a divorce and are now living in a new family arrangement.
 Your children need daily proof that their family life is stable and predictable.
 When you make a commitment to your marriage, your children will feel the difference.
-No, they won’t suffer from neglect!
-They’ll blossom when your marriage—and their homelife—is thriving.
+They won’t suffer from neglect!
+They’ll blossom when your marriage—and their home life—is thriving.